-Up until a few years ago, my experience with cooking fish or seafood was limited to a can of tuna, fish sticks, and the treat of walleye or crappie that my husband would bring home from the occasional fishing trip.
-Tilapia entered my kitchen over the years, and then some shrimp (raw, not just the peel-and-eat variety) and cod.
+Until a few years ago, my experience with cooking fish or seafood was limited to a can of tuna, fish sticks, and the treat of walleye or crappie that my husband would bring home from the occasional fishing trip.
+Tilapia entered my kitchen over the years, and then some shrimp and cod.
 Salmon made itself at home primarily after our boys headed for college.
 They weren’t fond of fish and salmon was especially “fishy” to them.
 It was “expensive” to me.
 We weren’t fully aware of how good it was for us.

 Low in calories, very high in protein, vitamins B3 and B12, omega-3 fatty acids, as well as a good source of nutrients like selenium and magnesium, salmon is often categorized as “brain food”.
 Recently, I have been paying more attention to the type of salmon I buy.
 Living so far removed from any fresh salmon source, there are many options at the grocery stores:

 Atlantic, Alaskan King, Sockeye, Pink, etc.

 There are arguments about additives and nutrient loss in farm raised salmon.
 Wild salmon can be double the price.
 The general conclusions of the sources I have read say:

 Eating salmon you can afford is better than not eating it at all.